eXpandFramework/eXpand/.github/ISSUE_TEMPLATE/question--packages-.md

 ---
-name: Question issue template
+name: Question (Packages)
-about: Ask question
+about: Ask questtion
 title: ''
-labels: Question
+labels: Packages, Question
 assignees: apobekiaris

 ---

 **Question**
-A clear and concise description of what the bug is
+A clear and concise description

 **Additional context**
 Add any other context or screenshots about the feature request here.